slieschke/PowerPointToOBSSceneSwitcher/README.md

 AUDIO: <comma separated list of OBS audio source names>
 ```

+If an OBS source name to set begins with a number prefix (e.g. `1.`, `2.`), that number prefix can be omitted from the source name passed to the `AUDIO` command.

 ### VIDEO

 Set the video to display for a slide with: